 Nevertheless, there’s still likely to be a few nuggets of news and information left for 31st October.
 What might these be?
 Let’s take a look at some of the possibilities.

-Windows Virtual Desktop news
+Azure Virtual Desktop news

 With the new service currently in preview later this year, will Decoded be the stage for Microsoft to flesh things out?
 For one thing, where does this leave the Microsoft and Citrix partnership?
 Will Microsoft be offering a product that directly competes?
 Is this an enterprise solution or targeted mainly at SMB space?